menu

 Rage is technically a temporary Buff, but it does not have a fixed Duration.
 Instead, Rage has an inherent Rage Loss mechanic that makes you lose Rage over time if you haven't gained any Rage or taken any Damage for a short period of time.

-You lose 1 stack of Rage every 0.1 seconds if you haven't taken Damage or gained Rage in the last 2 seconds.
-By default you'll therefore lose 10 Rage per second when losing Rage this way.
+You lose 5 Rage every second if you haven't taken Damage or gained Rage in the last 4 seconds.
 However you can invest into modifiers to slow the Rate of Rage Loss or extend the Rage Loss timer.
 For example Prolonged Fury will make Rage decay slower if it has already started, whilst the small nodes leading to Unforgiving grant the modifier 'Inherent Rage Loss starts 1 second later', providing a longer window before Rage Loss begins.

 The Death Articulated Unique Gloves grant the special modifier 'No Inherent loss of Rage', fully preventing the Rage Loss mechanic.
 Blood of the Warrior will also prevent the inherent loss of Rage during its Flask effect.